benhamad/blog/2024-04-12-dramalive.md

 ```

 But it's treated differently by the application.
 When you provide this link, the
-application loads a huge list of channels from an API hardcoded in the
+application loads a huge list of channels from an API hardcoded in the within
-application.
-On the other hand when you provide a genuine M3U8 playlist, the
+it.
+On the other hand when you provide a genuine M3U8 playlist, it will only
-application will only load the channels from that playlist.
+load the channels from that playlist.

 Note on `fgcode.org`: This service seems to be some kind of url shortener for m3u8